-How LABASklabas was born
+How LABASklabas came about

 — How did LABASklabas come into your life?